Conference on Community Writing™

-DeepThink Tanks are participatory, action-oriented working sessions focused on critical social and environmental issues.
+DeepThink Tanks are participatory, action-oriented working sessions focused on critical social and environmental issues and facilitated by scholars and community leaders.
 Attendees actively engage with how to address these issues in our teaching, research, community activism, and organizing.

 Why attend this conference?

-the number of colleges, universities, and community organizations represented at the conference.
+More than 750 colleges, universities, and community organizations have been represented at the conference.

 To join our community, you can register for our Community Writing listserv, a valuable resource and networking space for scholars, students, teachers, and community members.